vyvy3n/DLforGenomics/README.md

 ### Introduction

 A protein’s precise structure is closely related to its interaction with other molecules and is thus incredibly important in the design of drugs or enzymes.
 Though the 3D structure of a protein is mostly determined by its amino acid sequene, it is still challenging to predict protein structure from sequence alone.
+The paper develop a hybird deep architecture trying to capture both the complex sequence-structure relationship and also protein secondary structure label correlation among adjacent residues.
+Their DeepCNFcombines the advantages of both conditional neural fields and deep convolutional neural networks.

 Data: Infrared Spectroscopy,  Far-UV Circular Dichroism, Nuclear Magnetic Resonance Spectroscopy